anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Work while you have the light.
-You are responsible for the talent that has been entrusted to you.
+Quote: Life is 10% what happens to you and 90% how you react to it.

-By: Henri-Frédéric Amiel
+By: Chuck Swindoll